Jump to topic

 Inflammation of the pancreas is also possible.
 Chronic ethanol exposure can affect pancreas functioning, which then changes insulin production and increases the risk of diabetes.

 Similarly, chronic ethanol overexposure can affect the neurotransmitter networks of the brain.
 These networks comprise proteins, receptions, signaling pathways, and more.
-For this reason, it is not uncommon to see behavioral effects in individuals suffering from chronic alcoholism.
+For this reason, it is not uncommon to see behavioral impairment in individuals suffering from chronic alcoholism.
 It is thought that even alcohol-related peripheral neuropathy (damage to the nerves in the CNS) results from chronic ethanol use.

 Ethanol, in general, is neurotoxic and can affect cognitive functions negatively.